sagemathinc/cocalc/notes/april2014.md

-- [ ] migrate all projects again

-- [ ] update quota information using du script.

-- [ ] replace git-ls by just ls for now.
-It is too slow.

---> - [ ] display snaphot times as local time (and timeago if not too slow)

 BEFORE SWITCH:

+ - [ ] migrate all projects

+ - [x] restart migration from newest to oldest, sorted by modification time.

- - [ ] must update bup-1 on all vms!   https://github.com/williamstein/bup-1
+ - [x] must update bup-1 on all vms!   https://github.com/williamstein/bup-1
+ - [x] update code

+ - [ ] start a testing hub and test live projects

 ====

 AFTER SWITCH:

+- [ ] update quota information using du script and re-enable quotas

+- [ ] write code that cleans up /bup/projects fs by removing .sagemathcloud directories, etc., of projects not used for a while

 - [ ] make it so move is never automatic but prompted?